sara-sabr/ITStrategy/_pages/en/product-fw-guidance.md

 These are well documented already, such as on <a href="https://www.pmi.org/disciplined-agile/process/product-management">PMI.org</a> and <a href="https://community.pdma.org/knowledgehub/home">PDMA.org</a>.
     </p>
     <p>
-    Instead, this documents seeks to provide structure to ESDC Programs and IITB in the <strong>transition</strong> from project to product, <strong>within a government context</strong>.
+    Instead, this documents seeks to provide structure to ESDC Programs and IITB in the <strong>transition</strong> from project to product, <strong>within a Canadian federal government context</strong>.
     In particular, the rationale and methods to <strong>cross-functional and cross-branch product teams</strong>.
     </p>
 </div>